Snails and slugs

 Are your vegetable and flower seedlings being devoured overnight?
 Are you finding large ragged holes in your prized ornamentals?
 Do slime trails cross your walkways?
 If so, your garden is probably harboring snails and/or slugs.

-Snails and slugs are active mostly at night and on dark, cloudy days.
+Snails and slugs are mostly active at night and on dark, cloudy days.
 On sunny days they can be found in moist, shady spots.
-If potted plants are being eaten, look for eggs and young snails around the inside edges of the pots, and find slugs under pots.
-Eggs resemble small pearls and are laid in masses of up to 100.
-When you find eggs, crush them or scoop them into a plastic bag, seal it, and put the bag in the garbage.
+If snails and slugs are eating your potted plants, check around the inside edges of the pots for snail eggs and young snails.
+Check under pots for slugs.
+Snail and slug eggs look like small pearls and are laid in masses of up to 100.
+When you find eggs, crush them or place the eggs in a sealed container in the garbage.

 LESS-TOXIC CONTROLS

-Once snails or slugs invade your garden, it may take time to keep their numbers down.
+Once snails or slugs invade your garden, it may take time to reduce their numbers because they reproduce rapidly.
 Try two or more of the following control strategies.

 Hand-pick snails and slugs at night

 • During dry weather, the best time for hand-picking is before dawn or after 10 or 11pm when snails and slugs come out to feed.
 Use a flashlight and gloves or tongs.
-You can check earlier, but you won’t find as many.
 On damp days they may be out earlier.

 • Cover seedlings with small cages made from plastic or galvanized metal window screen.
 Push the cages into the soil so snails and slugs can’t squeeze under.
 Check to make sure that no snails or slugs are caught inside the cage.